Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Relativistic Spinless Charged Particle in Static Field

 A comment is in order (D. N. Voskresensky 1974, see comment in \cite{MurPopov1976bos}).
-For a spinless particle under consideration, the ground-state single-particle level crosses the boundary $\epsilon =-m$ only for far-distant potentials, when $-V(r\to \infty)>C_{\rm cr}/r^2$, for a constant $C_{\rm cr}>0$.
-For potentials obeying condition $-V(r\to \infty)<C_{\rm cr}/r^2$, there appears a bound state for antiparticle.
+For a spinless particle under consideration, the ground-state single-particle level only crosses the boundary $\epsilon =-m$ for far-distant potentials, when $-V(r\to \infty)>C_{\rm cr}/r^2$, for a constant $C_{\rm cr}>0$.
+For potentials obeying condition $-V(r\to \infty)<C_{\rm cr}/r^2$, there appears to be a bound state for the antiparticle.
 In both cases for a broad potential well of a typical radius $R\gg 1/m$ the vacuum instability occurs at $|V|\simeq |V|_{\rm cr}\simeq 2m (1 \pm O(1/(m^2R^2))$ either at $\epsilon_{\rm cr}=-m$ or at $\epsilon_{\rm cr}\simeq -m(1 -O(1 /(m^2 R^2))$.
-In case of a broad potential well solutions of many-particle problems in both cases are almost the same, cf. \cite{Voskresensky1988}.
+In the case of a broad potential well, solutions of many-particle problems in both cases are almost the same, cf. \cite{Voskresensky1988}.
 For $-V>-V_{\rm cr}$ there appears production of pairs.
-Positively charged antiparticles go off to infinity and negatively charged particles form a condensate, see \cite{Migdal1978,Voskresensky1988}.
+Positively charged antiparticles go to infinity and negatively charged particles form a condensate, see \cite{Migdal1978,Voskresensky1988}.

-Let us illustrate how deformation of boundaries of upper and lower continua occurs in a static electric field forming a broad potential well for a negatively charged particle.
-To be specific consider spherically symmetric field.
-Boundaries of continua, $\epsilon_{\pm}$, are determined by \be \vec{p}^{\,2}(r)=(\epsilon_{\pm}-V)^2 -m^2 =0\,. \ee They are shown in Fig. \ref{ContinuaBoundaries}.
+Let us illustrate how the deformation of boundaries of upper and lower continua occurs in a static electric field forming a broad potential well for a negatively charged particle, \mbox{cf. \cite{Migdal:1977rn}.} To be specific, consider a spherically symmetric field.
+Boundaries of continua, $\epsilon_{\pm}$, are determined by \be \vec{p}^{\,2}(r)=(\epsilon_{\pm}-V)^2 -m^2 =0\,. \ee They are shown in Figure \ref{ContinuaBoundaries}.
 In upper and lower continua $p^2 (r)>0$, these are classically allowed regions.
 In the gap between continua $p^2(r)<0$.
-This is classically forbidden region.
-For $V<V_{\rm cr}=-2m-O(1/(m^2R^2))$ there arises a region of the overlapping of the continua that means that negatively charged particle may penetrate from the lower continuum (from exterior of the potential well) to the upper one (to interior of the well).
+This is a classically forbidden region.
+For $V<V_{\rm cr}=-2m-O(1/(m^2R^2))$, there arises a region of the overlapping of the continua that means that the negatively charged particle may penetrate from the lower continuum (from the exterior of the potential well) to the upper one (to the interior\mbox{ of the well).}

-With an exponential accuracy the probability of a passage of the one-dimensional barrier is determined by \be W\sim e^{-2\mbox{Im} S}\sim e^{-2\int_{x_{1}}^{x_{2}} |p|dx}\,, \ee where $x_1$ and $x_2$ are the turning points at which $p(x)=0$.
-This expression is applicable for $W\ll 1$.
+With an exponential accuracy, the probability of a passage of the one-dimensional barrier is determined by \be W\sim e^{-2\mbox{Im} S}\sim e^{-2\int_{x_{1}}^{x_{2}} |p|dx}\,, \ee where $x_1$ and $x_2$ are the turning points at which $p(x)=0$.
+This expression is applicable \mbox{for $W\ll 1$.}